fbpx

 Instructions

 RECIPE PREP: Adjust oven rack to center position.
 Preheat oven to 350°F (177°C).
 If using 2 biscotti pans, spray the sides with baking spray.
 Line the bottoms with parchment paper.
-If using 2 baking trays, line them with parchment paper or silicone bakings mats.
+Or if using 2 baking trays, line the trays with parchment paper.

 1. In the bowl of a stand mixer, beat butter and sugar until well creamed.
-Add lemon juice, vanilla extract, and almond extract.
+Add lemon juice, vanilla extract, and almond extract (if using).
 Mix until blended.
 Add eggs and beat again.
 Add baking powder, salt and lemon zest.
 Mix briefly.

 2. Add flour and mix until fully incorporated.
 The biscotti dough will be dense and sticky – but it should not be overly wet.
 If needed, add just a bit more flour.
 Toss in almonds and mix briefly.